 “There are some things that cannot be articulated in words, in English, in complete thoughts… like the memories and experiences of my ancestors, the gross weight of joy, the total circumference loss.
 There are holes in my history, but that doesn’t mean it’s not true.” ― Chantal Gibson

 Chantal Gibson is a writer, artist, and educator with roots in Nova Scotia who currently lives in Vancouver.
 How She Read is Gibson’s debut poetry collection, exploring motherhood and daughterhood, belonging, and the grammar of loss.
 Gibson is also a lecturer at Simon Fraser University and creates works that overlap writing and visual art.
-Her work has been exhibited at the Musée des Beaux Arts in Montréal, ROM Toronto, Open Space Gallery in Victoria, and others.
+Her work has been exhibited at the Musée des Beaux Arts in Montréal and ROM Toronto, among others.

 “I write science fiction and fantasy (and some would say, horror) because that’s what I read… As a young reader, mimetic fiction (fiction that mimics reality) left me feeling unsatisfied.
 The general message that I got from it was “life sucks, sometimes it’s not too bad, but mostly people are mean to each other, then they die.”
 But, rightly or wrongly, I felt as though I’d already figured that out.” ― Nalo Hopkinson